THE PROFESSOR IS HAPPY TO SEE YOU.

 The Professor’s Approach

-Dr. Karen Kelsky has mentored students and junior faculty at all levels.
+I have mentored students and junior faculty at all levels.
 Clients have landed numerous prestigious national and international grants, and tenure track jobs in scholarly fields, and the junior faculty she mentored have all been successful in tenure and promotion.
-Do as she says and your applications, writing projects, and tenure dossiers will be as competitive as they possibly can–within the scope of what your own record permits (and by the way, she’ll always tell you when and how your record is falling short, if you ask).
+Do as I say and your applications, writing projects, and tenure dossiers will be as competitive as they possibly can–within the scope of what your own record permits (and by the way, I’ll always tell you when and how your record is falling short, if you ask).
 It is a grueling process, she’s not gonna lie.
 But the results are intense.

 Of course it goes without saying that nobody can promise jobs where jobs don’t exist in a disintegrating academic job market, or guarantee the success of any one particular job application or grant application, manuscript submission, etc. The politics and hidden agendas of any selection process are known only to the selection committee members themselves (and sometimes not even to all of them!)

-But Dr. Karen’s methods will ensure that what you submit is effective, persuasive, and targeted to the competition.
+But my methods will ensure that what you submit is effective, persuasive, and targeted to the competition.
+And more importantly, my methods take the mystery out of the hiring process.
+As one client recently wrote,

-Her method?
-All forms of academic writing and speaking—whether conference abstracts, grant applications, job letters, conference presentations, job talks, or tenure statements — have a formula.
+My method?
+All forms of academic writing and speaking—whether conference abstracts, grant applications, job letters, conference presentations, job talks, or tenure statements — are highly formulaic.
 But advisors almost never teach these formulas, and indeed the vast majority of academics don’t realize just how formulaic their successful writing is.
-Dr. Karen has created schemata to articulate your record in these proven ways that that can be adapted to every project.
+I have created schemata to articulate your record in these proven ways that that can be adapted to every project.

-The goal is not to produce “cookie-cutter” applications, but to discipline your writing to meet the unspoken and unacknowledged biases and expectations of evaluation committees who are impatient, overworked, and judgmental, and who generally give applications at most a minute or two of initial review.
+The goal is not to produce “cookie-cutter” applications, but to discipline your writing to meet the unspoken and unacknowledged biases and expectations of evaluation committees who are impatient, overworked, and judgmental, and who generally give applications at most a few minutes of initial review.

 All writing is intensively tailored both to your personal project, and to the specific job or competition at hand.